shoui520/shoui520.github.io/docs/vnsonmac.md

 WINE, in layman's terms, allows you to run Microsoft Windows apps on your Mac.

+It is recommended you are running Mojave or newer for this tutorial.

 **Step 1.
 Installing Japanese fonts on your Mac.**

 You can download all Japanese fonts needed from [this archive](https://drive.google.com/file/d/1gOv5Y4eDMtZTFJIXFWY62nFqkmeeBMkD/view?usp=sharing).
 Next you need to double click on the archive in Finder, it will extract it into the folder "macOS Japanese Fonts [learnjapanese.moe]"